rf5860/Bash-and-Friends/doc/shell.md

 rm b.txt
 ```

 This isn't great if we want to access a range of arguments.
-Here's some ways to work with rangs:
+Here's some ways to work with ranges:

 ```bash
 # Create 3 files